Elko: Wander in a Weekend

 If you’re looking to get after it, swap your cowboy boots for hiking shoes and set off for a choose-your-own-distance stroll along the creek in Thomas Canyon, or head to the end of the road where some more ambitious options await.
 The main trail rolls past Lamoille, Dollar, and Liberty Lakes (and plenty more, if you keep going along the 36-mile Ruby Crest National Recreation Trail), or cross the road to the trail up to Island Lake, which climbs 1.7 miles up to a glacial tarn in a hanging valley.

-In the winter when Lamoille Canyon Scenic Byway is inaccessible, the Ruby Mountains call for snowshoers, snowmobilers, and powder-hungry backcountry and heli-skiers alike.
-If that last bit “peaked” your interest, you may want to take advantage of one of the only heli-skiing operations in the Lower 48 at Ruby Mountains Heli-Experience.
+In the winter when Lamoille Canyon Scenic Byway is inaccessible to passenger vehicles, the Ruby Mountains call for snowshoers, snowmobilers, and powder-hungry backcountry and heli-skiers alike.
+If that last bit “peaked” your interest, you may want to dial up SledNV to shred it up on a rented snowmobile, or take advantage of one of the only heli-skiing operations in the Lower 48 at Ruby Mountains Heli-Experience.

 Wind Your Way To Wells